-Even though these are the same tiles as those in the kitchen, they feel fresh and unique in the bathroom contrasted against the pastel rug.
+Even though these are the same tiles as those in the kitchen, they feel fresh and unique in the bathroom, where they contrast with the pastel rug.
 And isn't that pop of color a fun surprise?
 The peach and bright yellow tones are unexpected, which is one of the interesting things about this home: It's such a consistent unit, yet each space feels totally different and creative.
-We love also how the shower seamlessly bleeds into the rest of the room—it really amplifies the space, as do the brass accents and white paint throughout.
+We also love how the shower seamlessly bleeds into the rest of the room—it really amplifies the space, as do the brass accents and white paint throughout.

 The Immaculate Shower

 This shower seriously takes things to a whole new level.
 There isn't too much going on, and we love the simplicity of wall-to-wall white subway tiles for a classic feel, along with the signature Spanish tiles to honor the original style of the home.
 The glimmering gold showerhead and the marble soap dispenser add those finishing touches to top it all off with a sense of refinement.
 And how could we forget that gorgeous green plant?
 While we can't say we'd thought of this idea before, we're sold on the décor idea now.
 Just look at the way that vine scales the white walls to the geometric floor.

 The Timeless Bedroom